 What’s been the biggest change to communication/marketing/public relations since you began your career?

-If you had to cut/keep something in your communication budget, what would it be?
+If you had to cut something in your communication budget, what would it be?

-Cut: travel expenses – too much unnecessary anti-environmental travel in the age of Skype
+Cut business travel – too much unnecessary anti-environmental travel in the age of Skype and FaceTime.

 What quality do you look for in your communication team members?